display/office-location-demo-project/README.md

 # office-location-demo-project
+##Now with working API!
+Somehow the DNS forwarding was wrong..
+But now it actually works!
+(Unless your schools DNS caches a long time..
+Lets hope not!)
+Good luck with the challenge :)
 This frontend is made to list locations from an API that returns JSON data in this format:
 ```json
 {